-How to Study Smarter
+How To Study Smarter

 Alternative mind-mapping techniques for smart studying

-For an adult, advanced learning is as much about unlearning as it is about new learning.
+It’s also important to be aware that your past learning and experience can act as a barrier to learning new ideas and concepts.
+As an adult, advanced learning is as much about unlearning as it is about new learning.

-Write a Personal Manifesto
+Write a personal manifesto

 Plan

 Have a plan that allows a routine allocation of time and sets clear goals.
+Using a study planner and harnessing the power of your calendar and organisational skills can be a huge help.

 Challenge yourself and be willing to fail

-Choose a learning modality that suits your learning style.
+Choose a learning modality that suits your learning style

 Join discussion groups

-The best are those with individuals from diverse backgrounds, with different views and opinions.
-Listening to other’s points of view and engaging in vigorous discussions are potent learning and unlearning tools.
+Listening to other people’s points of view and engaging in vigorous discussions are potent learning and unlearning tools.
 Sometimes what we’ve learned in the past can block creativity and innovation, so discussion groups can be useful in developing both.

 Handwrite your notes

-Tools you can use now
+Ways you can study smarter right now

 Chunking means breaking down large topics into small, achievable pieces.
 It has the power to eliminate overwhelm when large amounts of information must be learned.

-• Visual learning is boosted by using colourful pens and highlighters, pictures, videos, and colourful posters.
+• Visual learning is boosted by using colourful pens and highlighters, pictures, videos, and colourful posters

-• Kinesthetic techniques are enthusiasm, enjoyment, exercise, dancing and hands-on practical application.
+• Kinesthetic techniques are enthusiasm, enjoyment, exercise, dancing and hands-on practical application

 Mind mapping is a way of taking notes using colourful pens, keywords and pictures.
 It works because this is how our minds naturally work.
-You might take a little longer to be comfortable with this technique but persevere and use it your own way.
+You might take a little longer to be comfortable with this technique, but persevere and use it your own way.
 You can’t fail at mind mapping.

 Keep changing your learning environment – the more situations in which your brain can rehearse something, the stronger a memory it creates.
+Besides, our brains love variety!
+Changing up your learning environment by altering lighting, sounds, smells or the physical location can switch your brain into a higher gear and keep you more focused and engaged.

 Challenge yourself to get smarter at using these advanced learning strategies today and begin to reap the lifelong benefits across your study and work.